chrisadkin/Argo-Data-Pipeline-Gallery/slides.md

 - Showcase Portworx Data Services (PDS) via simple data pipelines
 - Present use cases leveraging tools and technology ubiquitous in the data engineering space
-- Over time, build create a 'Gallery' of data pipelines using each database engine supported by PDS
+- Curate a 'Gallery' of data pipelines using each database engine supported by PDS

 ---